fedeAlterio/SignalsDotnet/README.md

 public record PersonCoordinates(Person Person, Room Room, House House, City City);
 ```
-Every signal implements the IObservable interface, so we can apply against them all ReactiveX operators we want.
+Every signal has a property `Values` that is an Observable and notifies us whenever the signal changes.
 ## `Signal<T>`
 ```c#
     public Signal<Person> Person { get; } = new();